 Exam board: OCR

-Entry Requirements: A*- B in GCSE English Language and Maths
+Entry Requirements: 5+ in English Language or Literature, 5+ in Maths

 Students studying the new linear course in psychology (H567), first examined in May 2017, are required to complete the following units of study:

 Research Methods (Component 1): This component introduces and develops knowledge and understanding of the process of planning, conducting, analysing and reporting psychological research across a range of experimental and non-experimental methodologies and techniques.

 In addition to learning about specific research methods and techniques such as experiments, observations, correlations and self-reports, students will be provided with opportunities plan and conduct their own research, learn how to record data, analyse it and present it in a professional report.

 Psychological themes through core studies (Component 2): Section A gives students the opportunity to examine, and learn the details of, 10 Core Studies in psychology: 5 classic and 5 contemporary.
 Students will be required to evaluate these in terms of their reliability and validity.
 Section B provides students with a theoretical context for the Core Studies by linking them to 10 key themes plus one of 5 key areas in psychology: Social, Cognitive, Developmental, Biological and finally, Individual Differences.
 Understanding how the studies are linked to the Key Themes and to the different areas of psychology is a major part of the course.
 This part of the course also allows students to study 2 of the broader perspectives in psychology: Freud’s Psychodynamism and the world of Psychoanalysis, and Behaviourism which first appeared is seen as a scientific response to Freud’s more theoretical work.